NZMSA/2016-Phase-2/Training/Day 3/3.7 Cognitive Services/README.md

-# Integrating Cognative Services
+# Integrating Cognitive Services

 ## 1. Installing the Nuget Package

 * Firstly search for and install ```Microsoft.ProjectOxford.Emotion``` in all your projects.

-## 2. Calling Cognative Services
+## 2. Calling Cognitive Services

 * In MainPage.xaml.cs add ```using Microsoft.ProjectOxford.Emotion;``` to the top of your file.
 * Set up UI